AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-connect/crm/salesforce-customization/how-to-install-customizations-in-your-salesforce-sandbox.md

    ![](assets/three-3.png)

    Next, simply go through the steps of installing the customization as you would on a regular Salesforce account.
-Skip to the one-minute mark of [this video](http://docs.marketo.com/display/DOCS/Quick+Start+Videos+and+Tutorials#QuickStartVideosandTutorials-InstallingCustomizationsinSalesforce) for additional information.